setms/book/docs/design/analysis.md

 1. Group requirements and assign the groups to components.
 2. Decide how components interact.
-3. Divide components into standard components to acquire and custom components to build.
+3. Divide components into standard components to acquire (like databases and container orchestration systems) and custom components to build.
 4. Select existing implementations of standard components.
 5. Select technologies to implement custom components and their interfaces.